RSS-Engineering/pydanticrud/README.md

 - Backend feature support not being consistent is the most egregious flaw that can be incrementally improved.
+- SQLite JSON1 extension support for more powerful queries.
 - Add more backends

   - REST API